chenmingyong0423/go-mongox-doc/docs/en/index.md

   - title: Chain call
     details: Use chain calls to operate MongoDB collections, making data operations more convenient
   - title: Efficient build bson
-    details: Through the bson builder and built-in build functions provided by go-mongox, bson can be more conveniently buildeded
+    details: Through the bson builder and built-in build functions provided by go mongox, bson can be more conveniently buildeded
   - title: Plugin programming
-    details: go-mongox provides a way of plug-in programming, which can more conveniently extend the function of go-mongox
+    details: go mongox provides a way of plug-in programming, which can more conveniently extend the function of go mongox
   - title: Hooks
-    details: go-mongox provides a way of hook function, which can more conveniently handle the data operation before and after
+    details: go mongox provides a way of hook function, which can more conveniently handle the data operation before and after
   - title: Built-in model, automate updates to the default field fields
-    details: go-mongox comes with a built-in generic Model struct.
+    details: go mongox comes with a built-in generic Model struct.
 Its fields are automatically updated when creating or modifying documents.
   - title: Support for Struct Tag Validation
-    details: go-mongox uses the go-playground/validator library to ensure that the values of struct fields comply with predefined validation rules.
+    details: go mongox uses the go-playground/validator library to ensure that the values of struct fields comply with predefined validation rules.
 ---